Canadian Action Party: History

-The Canadian Action Party (CAP) was founded by Paul T. Hellyer, a former Liberal minister of national defence in the cabinet of Lester B. Pearson.
+The Canadian Action Party (CAP) was founded by Paul Hellyer, a former Liberal minister of national defence in the cabinet of Lester B. Pearson.
 Hellyer ran unsuccessfully for the leadership of the Liberal Party in 1968, and for the leadership of the Progressive Conservative Party in 1976.

 CAP nominated candidates for the first time in the 1997 federal election.

 After the 1997 election, it absorbed the Canada Party, another minor party concerned about monetary reform which had been formed by former members of the Social Credit Party of Canada.
 Former Canada Party leader Claire Foss served as vice president of CAP until November 2003.

-Hellyer resigned as CAP leader in 2003 after the New Democratic Party (NDP) didn't agree to a merger proposal, under which the NDP would change its name.
+Hellyer resigned as CAP leader in 2003 after the New Democratic Party (NDP) never agreed to a merger proposal, under which the NDP would change its name.
 In 2004, Connie Fogal, an activist lawyer, was acclaimed party leader after David Orchard failed to respond to an invitation to take over the leadership.
-Fogal stepped down in 2008 and was succeeded by Andrew J. Moulden following the 2008 federal election.
+Fogal stepped down in 2008; she was succeeded by Andrew J. Moulden following the 2008 federal election.

-The acting chief electoral officer of Canada advised the party leader that the party will be deregistered effective Friday, March 31, 2017, for not having at least 250 members who are eligible voters.
+The acting chief electoral officer of Canada advised the party leader that the party would be deregistered effective Friday, March 31, 2017, for not having at least 250 members who are eligible voters.

 Positions

+Monetary reform movement

+Monetary reform was a key policy issue for CAP, to ensure the sovereignty of the country's money supply.
+CAP sought fundamental reform of the banking system.
+CAP advocated for borrowing from the Bank of Canada to finance infrastructure.

 A number of CAP members also belonged to the Committee on Monetary and Economic Reform and had been influential in developing CAP's monetary policy, particularly its position that the Bank of Canada, rather than chartered banks, should provide loans to the government, if required, to fund public spending.
+Hellyer advocated for the Bank of Canada to more extensively create money and finance public debt.
+CAP proposed increasing the ratio of new money created by the government to 50%.

 CAP also argued for the abrogation of the North American Free Trade Agreement, and opposed current government trade initiatives and any legislation leading to the Free Trade Area of the Americas, Trans-Pacific Partnership and what it saw as integration with the United States and Mexico into a North American Union.